Turakar/kernel-matmul-benchmark/README.md

 To aid in parallelization, each HPO is run in a separate process.
 For SLURM, you can build a custom batch script using the template provided in `sbatchx/`, which uses a tool named not released, yet.
 However, customization to your cluster is necessary anyway and should have low complexity.

+### Error of cutoff estimate
+The numerical study for the error of the cutoff estimate is under `kernel_matmul_experiments/cutoff/`.
+It consists of single file which runs the experiments and plots the results.
+This experiment is quick to execute.